krwhynot/LogoCraft_AzureWeb/cline_docs/activeContext.md

      - Updated responsive breakpoints for different screen sizes

 ## Next steps
+1. Validate architectural understanding and plan any necessary refinements:
+   - Review the updated systemPatterns.md for accuracy and completeness
+   - Identify any architectural improvements that could be made
+   - Consider documenting any potential technical debt or areas for improvement

-1. Deploy the fixed Azure Functions to Azure:
+2. Deploy the fixed Azure Functions to Azure:
    - Right-click on the project root (api folder)
    - Select "Deploy to Function App"
    - Choose subscription and Function App
    - Verify functions appear in Azure Portal

-2. Connect the frontend to the deployed Azure Functions:
+3. Connect the frontend to the deployed Azure Functions:
    - Update the BlobService.js to use the actual Azure Function endpoints
    - Test the image upload and processing functionality
    - Implement error handling for API calls

-3. Further backend development:
+4. Further backend development:
    - Implement additional error handling in the Azure Functions
    - Add logging for better troubleshooting
    - Consider adding authentication to the API endpoints